CoaXioN-Games/coplay/README.md

 ## I Can't move in my own local server!
 Reading the instructions is recomended.

+## Can I DM a contributor on Discord for support?
+You will most likely be refered to this page if you do.
+If you have found an undocumented bug open an issue.

 ## Whats your favorite color?
 Green, thanks for asking.